Mr. Robert D. Richmond

 Robert Dick Richmond, BSE., D.eng.
-(HON), was born on January 13, 1919, in Winnipeg, Manitoba, and moved with his family to Toronto in 1933.
+(HON), was born in 1919, in Winnipeg, Manitoba, and moved with his family to Toronto in 1933.
 He enrolled at the University of Michigan, obtaining a Bachelor degree in Aeronautical Engineering in 1942.
 While at the University he worked at National Steel Car Co., Malton, Ontario, for two summers on the production of Westland Lysander leading-edge wing slats, and elevators.
 On graduation he was rejected by the RCAF on medical grounds and he was directed by the Wartime Bureau of Technical Personnel to the Mechanical Engineering Division of the National Research Council working on wind tunnel and flight test projects including development of low drag skiis for the Hurricane aircraft.

 Richmond then joined Fairchild Aircraft Ltd. in Longueuil, Quebec, where he was responsible for the design and development of a target towing version of the Bristol Bolingbrook, and skiis for winter rescue of downed aircraft of the Ferry Command.
 He was Chief of Aerodynamics for a utility/bush aircraft, the Fairchild Husky, from its inception through certification in 1946.